shmorri/docs-casa-prod/docs/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for end-users to manage their account authentication and authorization data in the [Gluu Server](https://gluu.org/docs/ce).
+Gluu Casa ("Casa") is a self-service web portal for end-users to manage authentication and authorization data for their account in the [Gluu Server](https://gluu.org/docs/ce).

 For example, people may need to: